-Joseph married Nancy Stuck (1834-1872), a Maryland native whose family lived just over the state border from Somerset County, PA.
+Joseph was joined in the bonds of matrimony with Nancy Stuck (1834-1872), a Maryland native whose family lived just over the state border from Somerset County, PA.
 She could neither read nor write.

-They had three sons -- William Minard, Howard Minard and Charles Minard.
+They together bore a family of three sons -- William Minard, Howard Minard and Charles Minard.

 The Minards made their home near Somerfield in Henry Clay Township, Fayette County, PA in 1860, with their sons.
 Joseph worked as a day laborer.
 Sadly, their son Charles died on Christmas Eve 1862, just a few weeks after his first birthday.